What is Recoverable Depreciation in Home Insurance?

 Total claim amount | $9,500 |

-Note that if you happen to come in under-budget for your claim, it's very difficult to keep the extra money.
-Your insurance company will ask to see how much the repair cost, and you'll only receive enough to pay for the item or repairs you actually received.
+Note that if you happen to come in under budget, it's very difficult to keep the extra money.
+Your insurance company will ask to see how much the repair cost, and you'll only receive enough to pay for the replacement item or repairs.

 In other words, if you find and buy a new oven for $200 less than your replacement cost coverage limit, your insurance company gets to keep the money — not you.

-Once you've submitted the paperwork to your insurer proving the work or purchase has been completed, your insurance company will issue you a check for the recoverable depreciation.
+Once you've submitted the paperwork to your company, proving the work or purchase has been completed, your insurance company will issue you a check for the recoverable depreciation.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.